particle-iot/docs/src/content/datasheets/photon-shields.md

 Do you want to gain complete control over your Particle device right down to its every bit of memory space? or watch as your code gets executed and debug it?
 Then this shield should be able to pacify that control freak inside of you.

-Programmer Shield Github library [here](https://github.com/spark/particle-programmer-shield).
+Programmer Shield Github library referenced [here](https://github.com/spark/particle-programmer-shield).

 ![Programmer Shield](/assets/images/shields/prog-shield/prog-shield.png)